parth-2005/odoo-2025/frontend/README_backend.md

 ---

 ### POST /expenses/<expense_id>/approve
-Make an approval decision for an expense (requires a pending approval for the user).
+Make an approval decision for an expense.
+Role-based rules:

+- Admin: may approve any pending approval.
+- Manager: may approve only if the expense submitter is a direct report of the manager.
+- Employee: cannot approve (403).

 Request headers:
 - Authorization: Bearer <access_token>